 For most of its history, Nevada has not had an intermediate court of appeals.
 Justice Douglas worked with the legislature to establish such a court, succeeding in getting voter support for the necessary constructional amendment on the second try in 2013.
 In 2016, the Las Vegas Chapter of the National Bar Association honored him with its Lifetime Achievement Award.

-Justice Douglas is married and has a daughter and three grandchildren.
+Justice Douglas, a member of Sigma Pi Phi Fraternity, is married and has a daughter and three grandchildren.
 He has been a long-time supporter of youth, serving as a volunteer youth coach and a frequent speaker in local schools.